kennyfraser/wp-sync-test/_pages/configure-and-install-dcos.md

 To install DCOS:

-1. Download and save the DCOS setup file, `dcos_generate_config.sh`, to the root directory on your bootstrap node.
+1. Download and save the DCOS setup file, `dcos_generate_config.sh`, to the home directory on your bootstrap node.
 This file is used to create your customized DCOS build file.

     **Important:** Contact your sales representative or <sales@mesosphere.io> to obtain the DCOS setup file.